AI4Finance-Foundation/FinGPT/demos/FinGPT-v1/README.md

 # FinGPT - v1
 ## Let's train our own ChatGPT in Finance with pre-trained LLMs and LoRA
+### Special thanks to [ChatGLM-Tuning](https://github.com/mymusise/ChatGLM-Tuning) for introduction on how to finetune ChatGLM by using hugging face.

 ### Ⅰ. Data Preparations
 #### 1. [Download Titles](./data_preparations/download_titles.py)